What is the Purpose of Train the Trainer Courses?

 People always need an opportunity to try out the learning in a safe environment.

 Good quality training is a challenge for you to design and successfully deliver.
 You need to take account of different learning styles and use creative approaches to delivery.
-A good train the trainer course is essential to provide you with the skills and understanding to create your courses and sessions.
+A good course is essential to provide you with the skills and understanding to create your courses and sessions.

 Research into how people learn tells us that we need to engage with our learners.
 You need to use a variety of techniques to stimulate their minds and enable them to think for themselves.